Privacy Notice: Community Services

-If you have a concern about your care, or about the way your records have been managed please contact Spectrum’s Compliance team on: 01924 675141.
+If you have a concern about your care, or about the way your records have been managed please contact Spectrum’s Information Governance Manager on: 01924 311400.

 If you have any concerns about how we handle your information, you have a right to complain to the Information Commissioners Office. (www.ico.org.uk or call the ICO helpline on 0303 123 1113.

 Legal basis for the processing of your data

 The new data protection law requires Spectrum Community Health to have a legal basis to process information about you.

 - Personal Data – Referred to under General Data Protection Regulation 6(1)(e): “Necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in Spectrum (Data Controller)”

 - Sensitive Personal Data (Health records) – Referred to under General Data Protection Regulation 9(2)(h): “Necessary for the reasons of preventative or occupational medicine, medical diagnosis, the provision of health or social care or treatment or the management of health or social care systems and services”

 The Data Controller responsible for keeping your information confidential is: